ABOUT NOT TWO RECORDS

 So, it might come as a surprise, that one of the most creative forces in contemporary music of the 21st century made its home just here, in Kraków.
-We are taking about Not Two Records, an independent record label specializing in contemporary, improvised, free jazz; whose creative output and growing influence is incomparable to any other jazz outlet in the world today.
+We are talking about Not Two Records, an independent record label specializing in contemporary, improvised, free jazz; whose creative output and growing influence is incomparable to any other jazz outlet in the world today.

 Not Two Records was created in 1998 by Marek Winiarski, a jazz aficionado with a degree in metallurgical engineering and an entrepreneurial spirit.
-Previously, Winiarski co-founded and ran one of Poland's first independent labels GOWI Records.
-After splitting off from his GOWI business partner and declining an offer from one the major international labels to run their operations in Poland, Winiarski decided to name his new outlet “Not Two”, to emphasize his need for independence and reliance on his own esthetic and free choices.
+Previously, Winiarski co-founded and ran one of Poland's first independent labels, GOWI Records.
+After splitting off from his GOWI business partner and declining an offer from one of the major international labels to run their operations in Poland, Winiarski decided to name his new outlet “Not Two”, to emphasize his need for independence and reliance on his own aesthetic and free choices.

 The new label began by releasing sessions by Polish musicians and soon captured a wide variety of the Polish jazz scene at the end of the 20th and beginning of the 21st centuries.
 All jazz genres were presented from mainstream to swing, from bop to jazz rock, and from traditional vocal jazz to more adventurous styles.
 After a few years the label's focus shifted, to better reflect the founder's personal taste and aesthetics.
 Since around 2002, Not Two has recorded and released almost exclusively avant-garde music.

-At the end of 2020, Not Two's catalog covers over 300 releases on CD, DVD and vinyl, from more then 500 different artists.
+At the beginning of 2022, Not Two's catalog covers over 300 releases on CD, DVD and vinyl, from more than 500 different artists.
 Thanks to the vision of its founder, who has always been interested in opening doors to new sounds and new artists, at the end of the second decade of the label’s existence, a host of the most significant contemporary jazz players have graced the Not Two catalog; including North and South American musicians, leading European improvisers, and some of the most progressive Japanese avant-garde artists.